5 Self-Publishing Trends to Keep You Ahead of the Game in 2018

 - Design a cover: You can choose to hire a designer, or do it yourself if you're a tight budget.
 Remember to keep the concept minimalist, bold, and thematic.

 - Promote, market and distribute: Now's the time to create a marketing plan.
-Be sure to include all outlets including your website, face-to-face opportunities, so-cial media and in-book marketing.
+Be sure to include all outlets including your website, face-to-face opportunities and social media.

 More Author Collaboration